NotSoRoscoe/EngineeringFinalCamera/README.md

 in the assets folder.
 Talk about input, output, processing, and storage (aka memory) in your design.

-Most of the code is nested While loops that keep it all separate and organized this does cause the problem of not being able to back up but it works quite well input is just the buttons A and B, Output consists of both the LEDs on the 5x5 screen and a small pulse that makes the camera take
+Most of the code is nested while loops that keep it all separate and organized this does cause the problem of not being able to back up but it works quite well input is just the buttons A and B, Output consists of both the LEDs on the 5x5 screen and a small pulse that makes the camera take